neniuideo/tvspielfilm2xmltv-deb/README.md

     cd ..
     ```

-    Now you get the debian pakage and the pakage source.
+    Now you get the debian package and the package source.

-Put the binary and/or Source pakages into your repository or install the binary pakage with
+Put the binary and/or Source packages into your repository or install the binary package with
 ```bash
 apt-get install python3 python3-requests python3-tz
 dpkg -i vdr-plugin-xmltv2vdr-grabber-tvspielfilm2xmltv_<version>_all.deb